63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 > NOTE: The source url may be either a full S3 path to a zip file, or the GitHub URL of the repository to use.
 (Just include the repository URL, NOT the ZIP download URL)

-The script will then create the repository, place the application starter code in it, and provide you with the clone url.
+The cli will then create the repository, place the application starter code in it, and provide you with the clone url.

 ### Configure a Pipeline for Automated Deployments